microdev1/tds-p1/README.md

 4. `fetch.json`: A JSON file containing fetch statistics.
 5. `queries`: This directory contains GraphQL queries used to fetch data from GitHub API.
 6. `analysis.ipynb`: A Jupyter notebook containing the analysis of the data.
+7. `answers.ipynb`: Contains answers to the project assignment questions.
-7. `.gitignore`: A file to exclude certain files from being tracked by Git.
+8. `.gitignore`: A file to exclude certain files from being tracked by Git.
-8. `README.md`: This file.
+9. `README.md`: This file.
 A summary of the project and its findings.

 ## How the Data was Sourced and Processed